sylvioneto/terraform_gcp/cloud-armor/README.md

 ## Deploy

-1. Create or select an existing project
+1. Create a new project and select it
 2. Open Cloud Shell and clone this repo into the Cloud Shell VM
 ```
 git clone https://github.com/sylvioneto/terraform_gcp.git